 Located in the south of Spain, in Andalusia region, Granada lies in the foothills of the Sierra Nevada mountains.
 This city is a truly beautiful place, rich with culture and history, the jewel in the crown is the Alhambra.

 Granada official guide and brochure

 Granada City Centre offers various shopping streets and department stores including the Alcaiceria, Ancient Arab Market near the Cathedral, Calle Mesones or Calle Reyes Católicos.
 Centro Comercial Nevada, just happens to be one of the most popular among locals.
 The recently opened space is now the largest mall in the region and features dozens of shops and restaurants.

-Click here for more information about shopping in Glasgow.
+Click here for more information about shopping in Granada.

-Click here to find out more about arts and culture in Glasgow.
+Click here to find out more about tourism, arts and culture in Granada.

-Click here to find out more about dining in Glasgow.
+Click here to find out more about dining in Granada.

 The nightlife in Granada is some of the best in Andalucía.
 As a world-famous university city, it has a large amount of students, so there is a very eclectic mix of venues and music on offer.
 From electro, to pop, to rock music; in Spanish, English and Irish bars, you will always find somewhere to suit your musical or atmospheric taste.
 Click here to find out more about night-life in Granada.